nickbrandt/GitLab/doc/user/group/saml_sso/index.md

 1. Find the SSO URL from your Identity Provider and enter it on GitLab.
 1. Find and enter the fingerprint for the SAML token signing certificate.

+## NameID

+GitLab.com uses the SAML NameID to identify users, so it must be present in the SAML response and unique to the user.

+The value should be something that will never change for that user, such as a unique ID or username.
+Email could also be used as the NameID, but only if it can be guaranteed to never change.

 ## Assertions

 | Field | Supported keys | Notes |